Menu

 graph.invoke(Command(resume="yes"), config)

-Mistake 3: Passing data that can’t be serialized to JSON
+Mistake 3: Data that can’t turn into JSON

 python